Lysogeny broth: Formula

-Suspend the solids in ~800 ml of distilled or deionized water.

-Add further distilled water or deionized water, in a measuring cylinder to ensure accuracy, to make a total of 1 liter.

-Autoclave at 121 °C for 20 mins.

-After cooling, swirl the flask to ensure mixing, and the LB is ready for use.

 Adjusting the pH

-Prior to autoclaving, some labs adjust the pH of LB to 7.5 or 8 with sodium hydroxide.
+Prior to autoclaving, some laboratories adjust the pH of LB to 7.5 or 8 with sodium hydroxide.
 However, sodium hydroxide does not provide any buffering capacity to the media, and this results in rapid changes to the pH during bacteria cultivation.
-To get around this some labs prefer to adjust the pH with 5-10 mmol/L TRIS buffer, diluted from 1 mol/L TRIS stock at the desired pH.
+To get around this some laboratories prefer to adjust the pH with 5–10 mmol/L TRIS buffer, diluted from 1 mol/L TRIS stock at the desired pH.
 However, it is not absolutely necessary to adjust the pH for most situations.
-Some labs adjust the pH to 7.0 merely as a precaution.
+Some laboratories adjust the pH to 7.0 merely as a precaution.

-Since the buffering with TRIS will also be largely ineffective in the face of substantial bacterial growth, adjusting the pH of LB in this particular manner is usually unnecessary.
-As such, use of TRIS in some broth recipes (especially when the culture will be stored at room temperature conditions for extended periods of time) may be considered a superstitious procedure without much scientific merit.